Asynchronous Exclusive Selection: Unbounded Selection

-\section{Unbounded selection}
+\section{Unbounded Selection}

-In this section we consider problems about continuous selection of integer values, with the goal to eventually exclusively select positive integers in such a manner that as few of them are not used.
-A selected integer value may be used to identify a register to store a value, or for other purposes as an abstract ``name.''
+We consider problems concerning processes selecting positive integers continuously such that each selection is exclusive.
+A selected positive integer may be considered as an abstract name from an unbounded range.
+Such names can be used to identify registers from an infinite pool of registers.
+Infinitely repeated selections of names are efficient when they minimize the number of positive integers that never get selected to be assigned as names.

-We distinguish between ``storing'' and ``depositing'' a value.
-A value written to a register is stored in it as long as it is not overwritten by a different value.
-Depositing a value means storing the value ``forever'' in a unique register.
-Repository is a concurrent data structure for depositing values in shared read-write registers.
-Each process may occasionally generate a value to be deposited in a repository.
-Registers dedicated for deposits can store any such a value.
-Additionally, a protocol may use auxiliary registers, with their number depending on the number $n$ of processes.
-We assume that an auxiliary shared register can store one integer of arbitrary magnitude.
+Next, we review the functionality of a distributed dynamic data structure that we call a ``repository.''
+We will refer to two related concepts of ``storing'' and ``depositing'' a value in a register.
+A value written to a register gets stored in it as long as it is not overwritten by a different value.
+Depositing a value means storing it indefinitely in some register.
+A repository is a concurrent data structure for depositing values in shared read-write registers.
+The underlying assumption is that, for each point in time, each process will eventually generate a value to be deposited in a repository.

-A complete definition is as follows. \emph{Depositing a value $x$ in a register $R$} is considered achieved at an event, when the following is satisfied: \begin{description} \item[\sf Storing:] The value $x$ is stored in~$R$.
+We assume that there are infinitely many shared read-write registers, denoted $R[1], R[2], R[3],\ldots$, used to store deposited values.
+We say that these registers are \emph{dedicated} to depositing and that $i$ in the \emph{index of register~$R[i]$}.
+We assume random access to these shared registers, in that an index~$i$ allows to identify the shared register~$R[i]$ and perform a read or write on it.
+Every register~$R[i]$ is initialized to \texttt{null}, which is interpreted as the register being empty.
+An algorithm managing repeated deposits may also use additional auxiliary registers.

-\item[\sf Persistence:] This value $x$ will not be overwritten in register $R$ by any different value in the remaining course of the execution. \end{description} We assume that there are infinitely many shared read-write registers $R_1, R_2, R_2,\ldots$ to store deposited values.
-We say that these registers are \emph{dedicated} to depositing and that $i$ in the \emph{index of~$R_i$}.
-All these registers are initialized to be ``empty'' by the \texttt{null} value.
-For each register $R$ dedicated for depositing, only values attempted to be deposited are ever written into $R$, except for the initialization with \texttt{null}.
-This means that we separate such registers from auxiliary read-write registers, if any are needed.
-We consider it sufficient to deposit any value generated for the purpose to be deposited only once, which is considered a matter of economy rather than a restriction on implementations of depositing, so this is not made a part of specification.
+A formal definition of depositing and a repository refers to an algorithm implementing this operation and supporting registers.
+Consider an execution of an algorithm implementing depositing.
+A value $x$ is considered \emph{deposited in a register $R$} at an event in the execution, when the following is satisfied in the system's configuration just after the event: \begin{enumerate} \item The value $x$ is stored in register~$R$.